 For features, send the complete story with a one-page or shorter email describing the proposed article, dates of trip, writer’s background and/or writing experience, which department the article is for, date of delivery and whether or not the article has been published elsewhere.
 Don’t send us a query that is too long.
 Please send us the MSWord file, lots of photos, detailed photo captions, a headshot of yourself and a one-sentence bio to accompany your story.
 You can also paste the text of your story in the email.

 Tell us about your publications credits, and indicate availability and format of photographs.
 Queries are accepted by e-mail, fax or mail.
 NO PHONE CALLS.
-Query must include your name, address, phone/fax and e-mail and a SASE for return of materials.
+Queries must include your name, address, phone/fax and e-mail.
 Response time for queries is 2-3 weeks.
 But very often you might hear from our editor that day!

 GoNOMAD.com also accepts unsolicited feature article submissions, but read our guidelines carefully!
 Please submit documents as MSWord or text only attachments with your name, address, phone/fax/email and word count.